duckietown/book-course-intro-to-drones/src/intro.md

+(book-intro-drones-duckiesky-tellex-brown)=
 # Introduction to Robotics with Drones

 Robots are the decathlon of computer science: to make a robot work, you need to understand robotics, which we define as a program that includes a sensor and an actuator.
-Additionally though, you typically need to understand systems, because your robot will use multiple programs running on a computer to make its decisions; you need to understand networking to make the computers talk; you need to worry about algorithms to make efficient use of the computing resources and prove bounds on your robot's behavior; and you need to understand hardware, because hardware limits affect all aspects of the robot behavior, and if your CPU overheats, your robot isn't going anywhere.
+Additionally, though, you typically need to understand systems, because your robot will use multiple programs running on a computer to make its decisions; you need to understand networking to make the computers talk; you need to worry about algorithms to make efficient use of the computing resources and prove bounds on your robot's behavior; and you need to understand hardware, because hardware limits affect all aspects of the robot's behavior, and if your CPU overheats, your robot isn't going anywhere.

 This textbook contains assignments, projects, and technical material